UACH > Homepage-en > ABOUT US > Departments

 The research activities of the laboratory are divided into three areas:

-Interdisciplinary research is practice-oriented and, in close cooperation with other disciplines, solves questions related to each individual artwork within the case studies.
-In the scope of interdisciplinary research new scientific findings are applied to the practice and at the same time the laboratory receives feedback from the fields of practical conservation/restoration, art-historical evaluation or monument protection and formulates new questions, which are important to answer
+Materials survey solves questions related to each individual artwork within the case studies, in close cooperation with other disciplines.
+In the scope of interdisciplinary research new scientific findings are applied to the practice and at the same time the laboratory receives feedback and formulates new questions, which are important to answer from viewpoints of practical conservation/restoration, art-historical evaluation or monument protection.

 Members